FJsc: (Extended) Featherweight Java smart compiler

 - Each constructor body begins with the implicit call

-explicit notation for constructors is
+however the super explicit notation for constructors is

 not supported